P2GX/phenoboard/book/src/help/installation.md

 (to open the Terminal, search for Terminal in Spotlight and then paste the above text into it and press Enter)

 **2) System Settings**
+Depending on our OS version, you may also be able to do the following:
 -  go to System Settings → Privacy & Security → click "Open Anyway"